do-community/dns-tool/README.md

 If you wish to host this on a service, simply run `npm run build`.
 You can then take the `dist` folder and put it on your web server/bucket.
 Travis CI does this automatically for this repository.

 ## Contributing

 If you are contributing, please read the [contributing file](CONTRIBUTING.md) before submitting your pull requests.

+## Thanks

+Thanks to [Cloudflare](https://cloudflare.com) for their great WHOIS/DNS-over-HTTPS APIs.
+You can learn more about the importance of DNS-over-HTTPS and how to use it [here](https://developers.cloudflare.com/1.1.1.1/dns-over-https/).

+Thanks to [Matthew Gall](https://twitter.com/matthewgall) for his wonderful [WHOIS API.](https://whoisjs.com/)